Back arrow - black

 The three most popular coaching models are GROW, OSKAR, and CLEAR.

-The main focus of GROW is to form a clearly defined goal, and acknowledge the current situation.
+• GROW (Goal.
+Reality.
+Options and Obstacles.
+Way Forward) The main focus of GROW is to form a clearly defined goal, and acknowledge the current situation.
 Then create a strategy or roadmap to reach that goal.
-SMART goals are a great integration with this method as well.

-OSKAR is a solutions-based, behavioral approach that encourages progress and incremental achievements, as well as positive affirmations.
-It also spurs self-reflection, which improves an employee’s self-awareness and intentionality.
+• OSKAR (Outcome/Objective.
+Scale.
+Know-How, Affirm and Action.
+Review) OSKAR is a solutions-based, behavioral approach that encourages progress and incremental achievements with positive affirmations.
+It also spurs self-reflection, which improves self-awareness and intentionality.

-CLEAR’s main focus is on creating lasting change and instilling new habits.
-Active and focused listening, consideration, and empathy from the coach are paramount within this model.
+• CLEAR (Contracting.
+Listening.
+Exploring.
+Action.
+Review) CLEAR's main focus is on creating lasting change and instilling new habits.
+Active and focused listening, consideration, and empathy from sales coaches are paramount for this model to be successful.

 Tip 2: Be flexible